European shares recover from losses as euro weakens

 “They are trying to rebalance the economy... but it’s something that’s going to take a long time.”

-Construction sector stocks were also weaker, with French construction and concessions company Eiffage down 3.6 percent after weak domestic business weighed on its quarterly results.
+Construction sector stocks were also weaker, with French construction and concessions company Eiffage falling more than 3 percent after weak domestic business weighed on its quarterly results.

 Roberto Lottici, a fund manager at Italy’s Ifigest, said expectations of central bank support were providing a floor for European equities but recommended investors pick out individual stocks and consolidate gains as the year end approaches.

-Vallourec fell 10.2 percent after reporting a third-quarter loss against a backdrop of falling demand from its oil and gas customers and said it did not expect market conditions to improve in the short-term.
+Vallourec fell more than 9 percent after reporting a third-quarter loss against a backdrop of falling demand from its oil and gas customers and said it did not expect market conditions to improve in the short-term.

 While the prospect of a leftist government has unnerved investors in recent days, the index rallied off lows after the motion presented to parliament would respect the country’s international commitments and budget consolidation.
-(Editing by Richard Balmforth)
+(Editing by Jon Boyle)